-NOTE: If you will complete your Thesis at the end of the current quarter but have not filled out a degree application, or if you forgot to select a declared emphasis (if applicable) on your degree application, contact Beth as soon as possible.
+NOTE: If you will complete your Thesis at the end of the current quarter but have not filled out a degree application, or if you forgot to select a declared emphasis (if applicable) on your degree application, contact your MFA Advisor as soon as possible.
 If you will complete your degree in September 2017 (at the end of summer quarter), your degree application was due by March 30, 2017.
 If you will complete your degree in December 2017 (at the end of fall quarter), your degree application was due by May 30, 2017.

 The Application for Degree is an online form accessible in the student portal that must be filled out and submitted toward the end of your degree program.
 Every MFA student must complete a degree application form in the student portal by the appropriate deadline, following the instructions below.
 Students who have officially declared an emphasis must select the appropriate emphasis on the degree application form in order to have that info appear on their transcripts.